If you really want to get ahead in the game, nail down a great customer service strategy.

 CSAT - Customer Satisfaction Score is a transactional metric showing how satisfied customers are with a recent interaction.
 This is often a purchase or a customer service call.
 It’s flexible and highly customizable.

 CES - Customer Effort Score shows the effort expended by customers in accomplishing a task.
 Could be getting a support request handled or finding the product they were looking for.

 13. Make use of technology & tools

-In 2008, only 12% of businesses were using a cloud-based Customer Service Management Tools - The figure has now increased to 87%!
+In 2008, only 12% of businesses had cloud-based Customer Service Management Tools.
+Now it’s 87%!

--> Help you measure your customer experience strategy in quantitive terms.
+-> Measure your customer experience strategy quantitatively.

 14. Optimize your customer experience strategy